Variationally Scheduled Quantum Simulation: Application to molecular systems

 The nuclear separation distance is chosen to be \mbox{$d=1~\ang$}, and the amplitudes $|A_{k}|$ and $|B_{k}|$ are bounded by the value $10$.
 To set the range for the variational parameters, we use the limited-memory \mbox{Broyden--Fletcher--Goldfarb--Shanno} method for bound-constrained optimization (L-BFGS-B) as an optimizer.
-The main purpose of this constraint in the amplitude of the variational parameters is to avoid a large deviation in the norm of the Hamiltonian from the one for standard ASP.
+The main purpose of this constraint in the amplitude of the variational parameters is to avoid a large deviation in the norm of the Hamiltonian from that of the standard ASP case.
 As a comparison, standard ASP is considered with the schedule functions \bea A(t)=1-\left({t\over T}\right)^2,~~B(t)=\left({t\over T}\right)^2. \eea

 The obtained energy as a function of the annealing time $T$ is shown in Fig.~\ref{fig:EvsT_inhomo_standard_H2}.
 The tolerance of the optimizer is set to $10^{-6}$.
 The optimizer converges between $50$--$75$ iterations for $T<0.5$ and $25$--$50$ iterations for $T>0.5$.
-As a measure of the accuracy of the result, we use the chemical accuracy (1~kcal/mol).
-The adiabatic theorem guarantees that the result will converge to the exact result as the annealing time $T$ is taken to be large in the absence of noise and errors.
-We consider annealing time in order to achieve chemical accuracy $T_{\text{CA}}$ as a measure of efficiency.
+As a metric for the accuracy of the obtained results, we use the chemical accuracy (1~kcal/mol).
+The adiabatic theorem guarantees that the obtained values will converge to the exact result for a given system, in the case when the annealing time $T$ is taken to be large, and in the absence of noise and errors.
+We consider the required annealing time to achieve chemical accuracy $T_{\text{CA}}$ as a measure of efficiency.
 We emphasize that this is the annealing time per individual run, since this is the relevant quantity for obtaining accurate results on noisy quantum devices, not the total annealing time.

 The numerical results show that in the example of a hydrogen molecule, there is no clear difference in accuracy between different groupings.
 In all three cases studied, the value of the energy drops rapidly from the Hartree--Fock energy to the exact energy at $T_{\text{CA}}\simeq 0.2$.
 On the other hand, it decreases continuously in the case of standard ASP and achieves chemical accuracy at $T_{\text{CA}}\simeq 12.9$.